-After these, I’ll conduct manual tests using a checklist from The Accessibility Project.
+After these, I’ll conduct manual tests using a checklist from The A11Y Project.

 I would also like to hire a professional accessibility service to check my site but I don’t know if I can justify the cost for a personal site—to be continued.

 After checking 367 pages on the old site.
 295 of them passed without issues.
 On the remaining 72 pages, I found 143 issues.